 If You Have More Time in the Monterey Area

 Monterey Bay Aquarium – The Monterey Bay Aquarium is one of the most famous sights in Monterey.
 The nonprofit aquarium displays their species in various exhibits including the Kelp Forest, Open Sea, coral reefs, and coastal wetlands.
-HEALTH ADVISORY: The Aquarium is reopening July 13 however tickets must be purchased in advance as admission will be limited.
+HEALTH ADVISORY: The Aquarium is currently still closed.

 17-Mile Scenic Drive – This is one of the best scenic drives in the Monterey area, and like its name suggests it takes you on a 17-mile drive from Pacific Grove to Carmel-by-the-Sea.
 The drive has many scenic stopping points including Pebble Beach, the famous Lone Cypress, Restless Sea, and Del Monte Forest.
 Admission to the two-laned road is $10.50 per car.